American Cockroach Identification

 The comfortable temperature for an American roach is about 84 degrees Fahrenheit.

 As temperatures outside get cool, you may find the American roaches moving indoors.
-They come in thru entry points like, air ducks, around utility pipes, small cracks and crevices, sewer connections and under doors.
+They come in thru entry points like, air ducts, around utility pipes, small cracks and crevices, sewer connections and under doors.
 They can be found near bathtubs, clothes hampers and plumbing.

 They will fly at high temperatures.
 They can move from building to building.